med-air/TOP-aSAH/README.md

 # Setup

 ### OS Requirements
-This AI tool is supported for *Linux* and *Windows*.
-This AI tool has been tested on the following systems:
+This model has been tested on the following systems:

 + Linux: Ubuntu 18.04